Chronic toxicity: Common aquatic tests

-Application of chronic toxicity test results
+Application of test results

 Results from chronic toxicity tests can be used to calculate values that can be used for determining water quality standards.
 These include:

 NOEC/LOEC

 The no observed effects concentration (NOEC) is determined as the highest tested concentration that shows no statistically significant difference from the control.
 The lowest observed effects concentration (LOEC) is the lowest concentration of those tested that produced a statistically significant difference from the control.
 NOECs and LOECs can be derived from both acute and chronic tests and are used by agencies to set water quality standards.

 MATC/CV

 The maximum acceptable toxicant concentration (MATC) is calculated as the geometric mean of the NOEC and LOEC.
 MATC is sometimes called the chronic value (CV) and defined as “the concentration (threshold) at which chronic effects are first observed”.